Aircraft ratings explained

 • airship.

-You can apply to add another category rating on your license once you have your initial license and rating.
+You can apply to add another category rating on your licence once you have your initial licence and rating.

 For aircraft category rating requirements see Part 61 Division 61.L.2—Aircraft category ratings.